-The members of the Compensation Committee for the fiscal year ended July 31, 2015 were, and are currently, Andrew Szonyi (Chair), John Sartz and Victor Neufeld, all of whom are Independent.
+The members of the Compensation Committee for the fiscal year ended July 31, 2016 were Andrew Szonyi (Chair), John Sartz and Victor Neufeld, all of whom are Independent.

-The Board believes that the members of the Compensation Committee are qualified to fulfill the duties of the Compensation Committee due to their experience and direct involvement in executive compensation decisions.
+The Board believes that the members of the Compensation Committee are qualified to fulfill the required duties of this committee due to their experience and direct involvement in executive compensation decisions.
 The members of the Compensation Committee have an understanding of executive compensation, including the underlying policies and principles and relevant market practices required for decisions about executive compensation.
 This knowledge is as a result of the experience of the Compensation Committee members as senior executives, including in many cases, having ultimate responsibility for human resources and compensation.
-The Compensation

-Committee members have experience in top leadership roles (all three are currently Presidents/Chief Executive Officers in other companies), a mix of functional experience and competency, and tenures as directors of public companies.
-This understanding has also been garnered through their service on the Compensation Committee (Mr. Neufeld for 10 years, and Mr. Sartz and Mr. Szonyi for 4 years).
+The current Compensation Committee members have experience in top leadership roles (all three are currently Presidents/Chief Executive Officers in other companies), a mix of functional experience and competency, and tenures as directors of public companies.
+This understanding has also been garnered through their years of service on the Compensation Committee.
+(Mr. Neufeld for 11 years and Mr. Sartz and Mr. Szonyi for 5 years.)